How you could be unintentionally advertising your belongings to thieves

 The Driving Other Cars extension is only supposed to be used in an emergency.
 You can find out more about it in our guide.

-Alternatively, you could consider Admiral Car Sharing Insurance, which is a short-term standalone product that sits alongside your annual policy.
+Alternatively, you could consider Veygo by Admiral Car Sharing Insurance, which is a short-term standalone product that sits alongside your annual policy.

 Having this means you can lend your car to a trusted driver and he or she will have the same level of cover as with any other comprehensive policy.